 This is one of the top cenotes in Yucatan for photography, swimming conditions, and daredevils.
 It is possible to jump from the cliffs from heights of up to 8 meters (26.2 feet).

-If you want to wear a life jacket then you need to pay an extra 30 MXN (1.5 USD) although this is optional.
-The water depth varies dramatically with the deepest sections registering around 100 meters (328 feet) so weaker swimmers might want to consider hiring one.
+Wearing a life jacket is mandatory.
+The water depth varies dramatically with the deepest sections registering around 100 meters (328 feet).

 There is a rope strewn across the water to help you if you need to catch your breath.

 Opening hours: Daily, 9 am – 5 pm